Full-Time Building Engineers (IUOE Local 399) Benefits Summary

-These summaries contain only general guidelines and information.
-If you have questions on eligibility or applicability of a benefit or policy, please refer to the current IUOE Local 399 Contract and benefit documents and forms located on eNet and/or contact Human Resources-Benefits by calling 847-214-7988 or 847-214-7125.
+The information provided here contains general guidelines and information.
+If you have questions on the eligibility or applicability of a benefit or policy, please refer to the administrative procedures and benefit documents and forms on my.elgin.edu or contact Human Resources (HR) Department.

-The college offers a dental plan through Delta Dental for employees and their families, with the option of selecting an HMO or PPO/Premier plan.
+The college offers a dental plan through Delta Dental for you and your family, with the option of selecting an HMO or PPO/Premier plan.
 The college pays a portion of the premium for employee and dependent coverage.*

 Group term employee life and accidental death and dismemberment policy at two times base annual salary or $100,000, whichever is greater, rounded up to the nearest thousand, is provided at no cost to the employee up to a maximum of $350,000.
-Eligible employees may apply for and, if approved, purchase additional Employee Life, Spouse Life, Dependent Life and Employee Long Term Disability Insurances.
+Eligible employees may apply for and, if approved, purchase Additional Employee Life, Spouse Life, Dependent Life, and Employee Long Term Disability Insurance.

-Through the Blue Cross and Blue Shield medical plans, a no-cost vision discount program for exams, lenses, and frames is available.
-Additional coverage can be purchased through ECC's voluntary vision provider, VSP.*
+A no-cost vision discount program for exams, lenses, and frames is available through the Blue Cross and Blue Shield medical plans.
+Additional coverage can be purchased through ECC’s voluntary vision provider, VSP.*

 Eligible employees can set aside earnings on a pre-tax basis through payroll deduction to pay for qualified health expenses not covered by insurance and child/elder care expenses as prescribed by law.

-The State Universities Retirement System (SURS) provides retirement, disability, death and survivors' benefits to eligible SURS participants and annuitants.
-ECC employees contribute a fixed percentage of gross earnings which is deposited into the employee's chose the retirement plan.
+The State Universities Retirement System (SURS) provides retirement, disability, death, and survivors’ benefits to eligible SURS participants and annuitants.
+ECC employees contribute a fixed percentage of gross earnings, which is deposited into the employee's chosen retirement plan.
 In addition, employees contribute a fixed percentage of earnings to fund a retiree health insurance plan.

 Employees may elect to participate in a 403(b) tax-sheltered annuity plan and/or a 457(b) deferred compensation plan.
 Both plans allow employees to save for retirement by setting aside earnings on a pre-tax basis.